 The academy links the TOMODACHI Initiative's roots in disaster recovery to Toshiba's founding commitment to technological innovation, and passion for science and technology education.
-It is part of Toshiba's support for the TOMODACHI Initiative, a public-private partnership that invests in the next generation of Japanese and American leaders through scientifically & technologically educational and cultural exchanges, as well as leadership programs.
+It is part of Toshiba's support for the TOMODACHI initiative, a public-private partnership, born out of support for Japan's recovery from the Great East Japan Earthquake, that invests in the next generation of Japanese and American leaders through educational and cultural exchanges as well as leadership programs.
 The program is designed to foster closer ties between U.S. and Japanese teachers and students, to nurture a strong sense of STEM literacy, and to inspire the use of science and technology to address some of the world's most complex issues in the future.
 Their Japanese counterparts will be separately selected from high school students and teachers who promote strong achievements in science and mathematics education and international student exchanges.

 Find out more on how to join the academy next summer, please click below;

 Students entering the TOMODACHI Toshiba Science & Technology Leadership Academy must be:

 Currently enrolled in and attending a public, private, or home school in the United States